-- 865 registered residents in Rent Café for electronic rent payments and as of June 2020, 468 residents have paid their rent using it - The PHA is working to automate applications and documents by implementing kiosks to upload documents for applications, recertification's, and interims.
+- HACS has 761 registered residents in Rent Café for electronic rent payments and as of June 2021. - HACS has 285 residents have paid their rent using the electronic rent payment system. - The PHA is working to automate applications and documents by implementing kiosk to upload documents for applications, recertification's, and interims. - HACS has created and will continue to create field staff Standard Operating Procedures to improve both the skillset of its staff and the efficiency of its business processes. - ${\color{blue} \circ} \quad \textit{HACs has expanded opportunities for resident engagement through the use of virtual meetings}.$

-Goal 11: Improve the delivery of hosing through cost effective office management and operational efficiency:
+Goal 11: Improve the delivery of housing through cost effective office management and operational efficiency

-Progress: HACS continues to regularly review HUD regulations, PIH Notices and policies to adopt changes to reduce administrative costs, increase program efficiency, improve tenant benefits, and foster self-sufficiency.
+- HACS continues to regularly review HUD regulations, PIH Notices and policies to adopt changes to reduce administrative costs, increase program efficiency, improve tenant benefits, and foster self- sufficiency. - HACS has created and will continue to build new field staff Standard Operating Procedures to improve the efficiency of its business processes. - B.6 Resident Advisory Board (RAB) Comments.